Get a taste for growing your own

 “A sense of community is something common to allotments everywhere, they bring like-minded people together to literally learn and grow.
 There’s even an element of friendly competition which can spur you on even after the most irritating rabbit raid,” adds George Plumptre.

 Paul Collingwood of the Willoughby Road Allotments in Boston, Lincolnshire, which open for the National Garden Scheme in May and August, explains the huge impact the site has had.
-“Since forming an allotment association five years ago we have supported a number of projects in our local community.
+“Since forming an allotment association we have supported a number of projects in our local community.
 A giant pumpkin challenge raised £250 for our local hospital’s stroke ward and £70 for a hospice, and that doesn’t include the money raised for National Garden Scheme beneficiary charities.”

-Now in their eight year of opening for the National Garden Scheme the association always goes the extra mile, bringing together a wealth of talent and interests drawn from their allotment owners.
+Now in their ninth year of opening for the National Garden Scheme the association always goes the extra mile, bringing together a wealth of talent and interests drawn from their allotment owners.
 “We always cook something special for our guests.
 In the first year it was courgette risotto with three different salads cut straight from the plots and last year we had an Indian chef plot holder who did Indian tapas.
 This year we have an art project in conjunction with Transported Art and the University of Lincoln and are hoping to have artwork installed throughout the allotments.”

 There are even plans for an ‘Edible Academy’ installing a large poly tunnel to attract schools and community groups to help explore where food comes from, how to use food in the kitchen and to learn more about nature and the environment.